 Transparency of History in Galactic Game Theory

-… and the Long First Turn.
+… and the Long First Turn (of the new game).

-If and when our civ reaches the stars, we will likely bump up against alien civs.
-How might galactic-scale incentives and interactions play out?
-How might cooperative civs react to humanity impulse to optimise near term survival and exclusive benefit – and willingness to throw values under the bus to gain and maintain competitive advantage?
+How might cooperative civs react to humanities impulse to optimise near term survival and exclusive benefit – and willingness to throw values under the bus to gain and maintain competitive advantage?

 Assumptions in Brief